LINBIT/drbd-reactor/doc/promoter.md

 The peers will see replication links go down, the resource becomes promotable.
 See above.

+## Local disk failure

+If the local DRBD disk on a Primary node gets detached (i.e., becomes Diskless), the behavior is controlled by the `on-disk-detach` policy.
+By default the policy is set to `ignore`, which means no action is taken.
+If set to `fail-over`, the promoter will stop services if an UpToDate peer is found, triggering a failover to that peer.

 ## Service failure

 If service failure is detected by the service itself, by a monitoring loop in the `ocf.rs` wrapper service, or